-Students in the Human Services: Addiction Studies program are academically prepared to demonstrate counseling 012 core functions including, screening intake, assessment, treatment planning, counseling, case management, crisis management, client education, referral, report and record keeping, and consultation with other professionals.
+Students in the Human Services: Addiction Studies program are academically prepared to demonstrate counseling's 12 core functions including, screening intake, assessment, treatment planning, counseling, case management, crisis management, client education, referral, report and record keeping, and consultation with other professionals.
 Students are also academically prepared in basic psychology courses such as Introductory Psychology, Personality and Social Development, and Abnormal Psychology.
 The third aspect of the core courses is a three semester rotation through community-based drug and alcohol Field Work courses, coordinated and taught by a faculty member, in cooperation with facilities in the community.
 These fieldwork courses are related to the student's special interest in addiction studies counseling career.
+Other possible careers include Community and Social Service Specialist, Community Health Worker, and Social and Human Service Assistant.
 Completion of the AA degree allows students to transfer into baccalaureate programs in Human Services or Psychology.

-- Demonstrate effective communication and counseling skills such as active listening, reflection, and asking Socratic openended questions. - Summarize knowledge in drug prevention and education, counseling techniques for the chemically addicted and biological psychology of chemical dependency. - Demonstrate counseling's 12 core functions including, screening intake, assessment, treatment planning, counseling, case management, crisis management, client education, referral, report and record keeping, and consultation with other professionals in the field of Addiction Studies. - 4.
-Evaluate community-based drug/alcohol organizations.
+- Demonstrate effective communication and counseling skills such as active listening, reflection, and asking Socratic openended questions. - Summarize knowledge in drug prevention and education, counseling techniques for the chemically addicted and biological psychology of chemical dependency. - Demonstrate counseling's 12 core functions including, screening intake, assessment, treatment planning, counseling, case management, crisis management, client education, referral, report and record keeping, and consultation with other professionals in the field of Addiction Studies.